Hope, trauma and resilience: a conversation about vulnerable children in America

 Secondly, we need a greater focus on trauma-informed learning and training so we can develop trauma-informed practices and provide trauma-informed care and services to children and families.

-Third, we have to build communities of hope around vulnerable children and families.
-Building communities of hope is a multi-faceted approach that begins with the recognition that we have allowed, over time, certain communities to become more and more traumatized.
+Third, we have to build Communities of Hope around vulnerable children and families.
+Building Communities of Hope is a multi-faceted approach that begins with the recognition that we have allowed, over time, certain communities to become more and more traumatized.

 Why Communities